Warning: Last items in stock!

 A small PCB made and assembled in the UK, it has its own screening can over the electronics.

-A complete working microphone module ready to...
+A complete working stereo microphone module...

 A foam windshield for our Clippy microphones...